 Jonathan Harman is Managing Director at Royal Mail MarketReach.
 He is positive about the future of marketing effectiveness, arguing that our industry is one with a great legacy in measurement behind it.
-We talked to him in advance of his appearance at EffWeek 2017 on the measurement think-tank.
+We talked to him in advance of his appearance at EffWeek 2017.

 Our industry has a legacy of measurement.
 Think back to the eighties, when people like Les Binet and the big agencies were measuring TV campaigns to within an inch of their lives.